How we test smoke alarms

 Is it simple to install and maintain?

 We test how easy it is perform the basics to get your smoke alarm up and running - such as installing it, and changing the battery.
-These essential tasks form our ease of use score.
+These essential tasks form our ease-of-use score.

+86% - the score a smoke alarm needs to earn our Best Buy logo

-The overall test score we award to each smoke alarm scores ignores the price of the monitor and is instead based on the following factors:
+The overall test score we award to each smoke alarm scores ignores the price of the smoke alarm and is instead based on the following factors:

-A model has to achieve 80% or more to earn our Best Buy recommendation and anything scoring 20% or less is a Don't Buy which we think you should avoid.
+A model has to achieve 86% or more to earn our Best Buy recommendation.
+Anything scoring 40% or less or any alarm that fails any of our fire tests will become a Don't Buy.